ValentinOzeel/RAGalactic/README.md

 ## Architecture

-Running in virtual environment through poetry or running as a contenerized app with Docker/Docker-compose.
+Running in virtual environment through poetry or running as a contenerized app with Docker/Docker-compose (multi-services, multi-containers including RAGalactic app, ollama and genai ollama model auto pulling containers).

 language: Python
-Frontend: Streamlit for gathering user's options and inputs as well as for building the conversational interface.
+Frontend: Streamlit for gathering user's options and inputs as well as for building the conversational LLM interface.
+The application uses encrypted cookies to manage user sessions.
-Backend: LlamaIndex as the RAG framework and PDF parsing, Pydantic for data input validation.
+Backend: LlamaIndex as the RAG framework and PDF parsing tool, Pydantic for data input validation.
-Database: Chroma database for storing embedded nodes.
+Database: Chroma database for storing user's embedded nodes.
 LLM: Currently llama3 through ollama (`self.llm` attribute can be modified in [rag.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/rag.py))
 Embeddings model: Currently BAAI/bge-small-en-v1.5 through HuggingFace (`self.embed_model` attribute can be modified in [rag.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/rag.py))

 [app.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/app.py): Main application script to run the Streamlit app.
 [rag.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/rag.py): Contains the RAGalacticPDF class that handles the core RAG functionality built on LlamaIndex.
-[prompt.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/prompt.py): Contains the prompt engeenered templates used by the RAG system (enables various option such as knowledge base usage or not depending on the prompt used).
+[prompt.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/prompt.py): Contains the prompt engeenered templates used by the RAG system (enables various option such as knowledge base usage or not depending on the prompt used, citation of used document to provide the user with an answer etc...).
 [pydantic_valids.py](https://github.com/ValentinOzeel/RAGalactic/blob/main/RAGalacticPDF/src/pydantic_valids.py): Contains the Pydantic validation for PDF file inputs.

-The application uses encrypted cookies to manage user sessions.

 ## Installation and usage

 Start by visiting https://docs.llamaindex.ai/en/stable/llama_cloud/llama_parse/ to get an API key for LlamaParse (used to parse the .pdf files).
-Then set the API key as the environemment variable **LLAMA_CLOUD_API_KEY**.
+Then set the API key as the environmment variable **LLAMA_CLOUD_API_KEY**.

 #### Using Poetry